espsrc/reproducibility-course/session1/T1.2/README.md

 ![practice example 1](./media/practice1.11.jpg)

-:bulb: **Add the URL of your repository to this shared document to continue the practice and do the exercises.** [Copy here your repository's URL](https://docs.google.com/spreadsheets/d/1cX0e_HNXudTtAwX9rFyrjJAgQy5rF3Kz24T7oB3yZqo/edit?usp=sharing)

 ###  1.2. <a name='Addingcontenttoourrepository'></a>Adding content to our repository

 A `commit` is like a snapshot of all the files in your project at a particular point in time.

-When we created your new repository, we initialized it with a `README.md` file.
-README files are a great place to describe your project in more detail, or add some documentation such as how to install or use your project.
-The contents of your README file are automatically shown on the front page of your repository for each folder you have it.
+When we created your new repository, we initialized it with a `README.md` file. `README` files are a great place to describe your project in more detail, or add some documentation such as how to install or use your project.
+The contents of your `README`  file are automatically shown on the front page of your repository for each folder you have it.

-Let's commit a change to the README.md file:
+Let's commit a change to the `README.md` file:

-:one: In your repository's list of files, click README.md.
+:one: In your repository's list of files, click `README.md`.

 ![practice example 1](./media/practice1.12.png)